 The UIL Robotics State Championships are invitational events.
-Qualification is based on a team's performance in the regular qualifier meet season for the BEST or FIRST robotics organizations as described above.
-Invitations will be extended based on a team's scores in qualifier meets, with consideration given to the level of participation at those qualifiers as well as advancing teams in small school and large school competition groups where applicable.
+Qualification is based on a team's performance in the regular qualifier meet season for the robotics organizations as described above.

+Invitations will be extended based on a team's scores in qualifier meets, with consideration given to the level of participation at those qualifiers as well as advancing teams in the UIL conference-based competition groups where applicable.